av1paul/LogIngestor/README.md

     ```bash
     python .\search.py
     ```
 - You might need to install the `requests` library if not already installed.
-This can be running:
+This can be done by running:
     ```bash
     pip install requests
     ```